 If someone wanted everyone in town to be able to reach them, they had to have a telephone number, a different number, on each exchange.
 This advertisement for the Seattle Taxicab Company shows that.

-Like a number of sister buildings constructed in Seattle and throughout the region at the time, the Garfield Exchange was, “expressly designed to house the machine switching equipment.
-It was commenced in May, 1921, and completed during the following September at a cost of $138,000” (Seattle Times, 9.2.1923).
+Like a number of sister buildings constructed in Seattle and throughout the region at the time, the Garfield Exchange was “expressly designed to house the machine switching equipment.
+It was commenced in May, 1921, and completed during the following September at a cost of $138,000” (The Seattle Times, 9.2.1923).
 The Garfield Exchange first went into service at midnight on September 2, 1923, when it took over 6,100 lines from the older exchange office.
 At that time, “Seattle subscribers [placed] half a million local telephone calls every day.
-Thirty-five thousand of these [originated] in the Garfield district” (Seattle Times, 9.2.1923).
-Everyone served by the Garfield exchange had a phone number like Garfield plus four digits: e.g. Garfield 2615.
+Thirty-five thousand of these [originated] in the Garfield district” (The Seattle Times, 9.2.1923).
+Everyone served by the Garfield Exchange had a phone number like Garfield plus four digits: e.g. Garfield 2615.
 In 1956, the Garfield numbers became Atwater numbers with an additional digit such as ATwater 3-1234.
 You can still see that number on a sign on Reed Wright’s heating business at 2212 Queen Anne Avenue North.
 Eventually, the exchange names were dropped resulting in familiar numbers like 283-1234.

 The Garfield Exchange building remained in service through the early 1960s.
 It was abandoned by its owner, Pacific Northwest Bell, in early 1967, as the company no longer needed the equipment and found that the “demolition costs and restrictive zoning offset the commercial value of the land.
 After this initial appraisal … the phone company asked the Queen Anne Community Council to find a community organization that could use the building.
-The council rejected several commercial ventures in favor of the library” (Seattle Times, 9.6.1978).
+The council rejected several commercial ventures in favor of the library” (The Seattle Times, 9.6.1978).
 PNB eventually donated the Garfield Exchange to the Seattle Public Library.
 Until recently served as the library’s storage building.

 This distinctive building was designed to be architecturally compatible with the surrounding residential neighborhood which includes the Seattle Public Library’s Queen Anne branch and the Queen Anne United Methodist Church.
 Over the last one hundred years, luxuriant landscaping and a heritage redwood tree have further softened the impact of the commercial building on the surrounding neighborhood.
 Landmarked, who knows what the next 100 years will bring.*